Privacy Policy

 13.4 Your Control Over HMRC Submissions

-You retain full control over what data is submitted to HMRC through FlowForm:
+You retain full control over what data is submitted to HMRC through TaxBridge:

 - No submission is made without your explicit instruction (clicking “Submit” after reviewing the data).